the-ocf/public-site/website/content/posts/2020-05-29--helm-to-cdk8s/index.md

 ![hot ifs](./hot-ifs.png)

 The second variant (variant-1) is actually really simple then: just set everything!
-Go down your list of values (don't trust the default `values.yaml` to have these properly documented) and provide a value.
+I went down the list of values (don't trust the default `values.yaml` to have these properly documented) and provided a value.

 The tests for the second variant got created and after some more implementation they were all passing and I knew I had a lot of coverage.